TheSillyBoi/turbine/README.md

 - B: `AND [mem addr]` - Logical AND with register and given memory address
 - C: `NOT [mem addr]` - NOT with given memory address
 - D: `OR [mem addr]` - OR with register and given memory address
-- E: `IN [mem addr]` - Using id of external device from memory, dump data from external device into register
+- E: `DIN [flag] [flag2]` - Using id of external device from flag dump data from general register into device where second flag determines how many bytes.
-- F: `OUT [mem addr]` - Using id of external device from memory, dump data from register into external device
+- F: `DOUT [flag] [flag2]` - Using id of external device from flag, dump data from device into general register where second flag determines how many bytes dump data from register into external device
+- 10: `HLT` - Halts the machine.